GAS PLANT, Mixed Colors, Dictamnus

 Gas Plant is a relatively unknown perennial with outstanding garden performance, and a little flammable surprise!
 In the summer months, the whole plant is covered with a kind of flammable substance, which is gluey to the touch, and has a very fragrant, lemony aroma; but if it takes fire, it goes off with a flash all over the plant!

-Update!
-Our 2018 plants are covered in Giant Swallowtail caterpillars (Papilio cresphontes)!
-Apparently this is common for this plant.
+It is common for this plant to be covered in swallowtail butterfly caterpillars!
 If you love butterflies, or have children who love nature, gas plant is an excellent addition to your butterfly garden!
 See images.

 The name "burning bush" derives from the oils produced by the plant, which can catch fire readily in hot weather, leading to comparisons with the burning bush of the Bible, including the suggestion that this is the plant involved there.
 The daughter of Swedish botanist Carl Linnaues is said to have ignited the air once, at the end of a particularly hot, windless summer day, above Dictamnus plants, using a simple matchstick.
 Limited supply.